KwaZulu-Natal: Provincial coat of arms

 The lion and wildebeest supporters are symbols of, respectively, KwaZulu and Natal, the regions joined to create KwaZulu-Natal.
 Besides its importance as a symbol of the Zulu monarchy, the lion is also featured in the state emblems of the India and the United Kingdom which together represent the three largest people groups in KwaZulu-Natal and also represents the unity between them.
-The zig-zag stripe represents the Drakensberg which is green in summer but snow capped in winter and the star represents the Star of Bethlehem, due to Vasco da Gama naming the region “Natalia” (a reference to the birth of Christ) on Christmas Day in 1497.
-The strelitzia flower on the shield symbolizes the province's beauty, while the assegai and knobkierrie behind the shield represent protection and peace.
-The base of the crown element is a type of headdress traditionally worn by Zulu elders that represents wisdom and maturity; the element itself is a Zulu-style grass hut.
+The zig-zag stripe represents the Drakensberg, which is green in summer, but snowcapped in winter.

+The star represents the Star of Bethlehem, due to Vasco da Gama naming the region "Natalia", a reference to the birth of Christ, on Christmas Day in 1497.
+The strelitzia flower on the shield symbolizes the province's beauty.
+The assegai and knobkierrie behind the shield represent protection and peace.
+The base of the crown element is a type of headdress traditionally worn by Zulu elders, that represents wisdom and maturity.
+The element itself is a Zulu-style grass hut.
 The motto is Masisukume Sakhe, Zulu for "Let us stand up and build".